csound-plugins/csound-plugins/docs/opcodes/pathAbsolute.md

 ## Description

 If a relative path is given as argument, pathAbsolute returns the absolute path relative to the current working directory.

+`pathAbsolute` will also expand `~` in unix platforms, so "~/Documents/foo.txt" will be expended to `"/home/<user>/Documents/foo.txt"` in linux and `"/Users/<user>/Documents/foo.txt"` in macOS.
+Other environmental variables are NOT expanded.

+!!! note "Current working directory vs script directory"

     Bear in mind that the current working directory is not necessarily the directory of the csd being run but the directory in which csound was started (either directly or via the API).

-`pathAbsolute` will also expand `~` in unix platforms, so "~/Documents/foo.txt" will be expended to "/home/<user>/Documents/foo.txt" in linux and "/Users/<user>/Documents/foo.txt" in macOS.
-Other environmental variables are NOT expanded.

-!!!
-Note

     To calculate the absolute path in relation to the directory of the script being run, see `scriptDir`.

 ## Syntax